 The narrow gap is only an illusion, underneath lies a network of caves and tunnels that hold all the rest of the river’s water, which nobody knows how deep it is.
 What is known is that a powerful undercurrent will pull anybody that falls into certain death.

-The reason for the dangerous network of caves comes just further up above the mouth of the Bolton Strid the river flows 30ft wide and a lot easier giving a more idyllic, romantic and tranquil flow before being disrupted by a geological formation that abruptly funnels hundreds of gallons of water through a tiny six-foot channel.
+The reason for the dangerous network of caves is just further up above the mouth of the Bolton Strid the river flows 30ft wide and a lot easier giving a more idyllic, romantic and tranquil flow before being disrupted by a geological formation that abruptly funnels hundreds of gallons of water through a tiny six-foot channel.

 This results in the treacherous waters that if someone were to slip into, it’s unlikely they would emerge.
 Local legend has it that 100 percent of the people who have fallen into the Bolton Strid have died.